 To always discuss the use of AI with your lecturer and/or refer to course guidelines on this subject.
 Depending on the specific assignment and/or course, you may be asked not to use AI, while in others AI use may be part of the overall assignment design.
 Communication is key!

-Most institutes would consider a written assignment entirely crafted by AI as plagiarismas it is not your own work, you are advised not to use AI in this way.
+Most institutes would consider a written assignment entirely crafted by AI as plagiarism, as it is not your own work, you are advised not to use AI in this way.

-Generative AI tools can undermine academic integrity by allowing learners (and researchers) to submit entire essays, projects, research etc., that are not their own.
-This could be considered plagiarism and furthermore, over-reliance could disrupt the development of key skills like critical thinking.
+Gen AI tools can undermine academic integrity by allowing learners (and researchers) to submit entire essays, projects, research etc., that are not their own.

-Acknowledgement - It is recommended that you clearly state the you have used AI in composing your work
+Acknowledgement - It is recommended that you clearly state the you have used AI in composing your work.

 Please check with your module coordinator/lecturer where in your work you should include this information.
 See the example: